 What comes to mind when you hear the words “Financial District?”
 Corporate CEOs sitting in penthouse offices at the top of a towering skyscraper?
 Wall Street’s stock exchanges, the One World Trade Center, or that picturesque view of the Big Apple grazing the clouds above?
-Maybe you imagine lower Manhattan apartments teetering over the city streets below?

 While all of those are an integral part of Manhattan’s financial heart, there’s a lot more to this neighborhood than meets the eye.
 Ask anyone who resides on the lower tip of Manhattan and they’ll tell you that this area is teeming with arts, fine dining, and the premier shopping that New York is known for around every corner.
 Here’s a guide to help you get to know more about the area.